Jaros24/GAPA/README.md

 - Zb1 : lower z bound for origin of event, default 10
 - Zb2 : upper z bound for origin of event, default 40
 - CD : Charge Dispersion adjacent pads, default int 2 (rundigi_sim_CD instance)
+    - Add 'a' after number to use approximation function for slight performance improvement
 - CDH : Charge Dispersion adjacent pads (header version), defaults to CD if that is specified, or 2 if not
 - ANY PARAMETER LOCATED IN GADGET.sim.par, see simInput/templates for default values